open-contracting/standard/standard/docs/en/implementation/levels.md

 In addition to basic fields, intermediate publication involves providing:

-* organisation identifiers for buyers and suppliers;
+* organization identifiers for buyers and suppliers;
 * detailed classification of line items in tender, award and contracts;
 * planning information including budget details and associated documents;
 * tender award criteria, anticipated values and submission information;
 * tender enquiry periods details;
-* details of the number of organisations submitting tenders and a list of their names;
+* details of the number of organizations submitting tenders and a list of their names;
 * contract documents;
 * the data of contract signature;
 * information and dates for contract implementation milestones;
 * documents related to implementation of the contract.

-At an intermediate level, publishing documents related to awards, and identifying information on each organisation submitting a tender, is also recommended
+At an intermediate level, publishing documents related to awards, and identifying information on each organization submitting a tender, is also recommended

 ### Advanced
 The **advanced level** incorporates fields which are important to connect open contracting data with other data sources, and with the real-world impacts of contracting.
 Publishing this data may require planning for additional data collection and management.